zulip/zulip-gci/request-remote-dev.md

 # How to request a remote Zulip dev instance

-In some events and under specific circumstances, Zulip can provide you a virtual machine hosted in Digital Ocean, with the development environment already set up.
+Under specific circumstances, Zulip can provide you a virtual machine hosted on Digital Ocean with the development environment already set up.

 To request a remote developer instance, ask a core developer to create it